Cleeng/mediastore-sdk/README.md

 Each origin (protocol + domain + port) requires a specific Adyen public key.
 In case of development environment there are 2 different origins possible for debugging as application and as storybook.
 Therefore, the `ADYEN_PUBLIC_KEY` should be a map from every origin possible in the given environment to an appropriate key.

-### API Mocks

-If some APIs on which the application depends are still in development, use `USE_API_MOCK` field to switch between mock endpoints and actual endpoints.

 ## Available Scripts

 In the project directory, you can run: